 Depending on your evaluation, your plan may include:

 For some patients, therapies used in regenerative and sexual wellness care may be considered as part of a broader plan.
-For women with specific findings, vaginal rejuvenation may be discussed as a way to address tissue changes that contribute to discomfort.
+Care for painful intercourse in women often layers tissue support, muscle retraining, and hormone review together.
+For women with specific findings, a tissue-renewal vaginal rejuvenation option may be discussed as a way to address tissue changes that contribute to discomfort.
 The key is matching the tool to the mechanism, not chasing the newest option without a clear rationale.

 Why AgeRejuvenation Is a Fit for Florida Professionals